Important notice before reading this post

 The visa process is from steps 2 to 4 above.

-It usually takes 3 months for candidates to obtain an E1/E2 visa.
-You can apply for your E1/E2 anytime during the year, there is no annual deadline and no cap.
+Candidates usually obtain an E1/E2 visa in 3 months.
+You can apply for your E1/E2 visa at any time during the year; there is no annual deadline or cap.

 Visa Fees

-The cost for an E-1 / E-2 visa is $5,000 to $11,000.
+An E-1/E-2 visa costs $5,000 to $11,000.
 This amount is the evaluation of an immigration lawyer’s legal fees.
-That’s why the range is large because the fees are related to the lawyer you and your company will work with.
-Otherwise, the filing fees for the E2 visa application are $460 USD + $205 USD (please verify, the amount can change).
+The range is significant because the fees are related to the lawyer you and your company will work with.
+Otherwise, the filing fees for the E2 visa application are USD 460 plus USD 205 (please verify, as the amount is subject to change).

-It is often covered by the company.
-If it is not the case, you will have to include this amount in your expatriation budget.
+The company often covers this amount.
+If not, you will have to include it in your expatriation budget.